Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 Active Confidence: medium Potential: Significant

-Canadian governments use AI in immigration, tax, benefits, and child welfare decisions — but the governance framework is inconsistently enforced and doesn't cover provincial deployments.
+Canadian federal and provincial government agencies use AI in immigration, tax, benefits, and child welfare decisions.
+The federal governance framework (DADM) applies only to federal institutions and is inconsistently enforced; provincial deployments lack equivalent oversight.

 Public ServicesImmigrationSocial Services